Miss Violetta Beauregarde: Music

-Violetta Beauregarde started by performing several concerts in Italy and Europe, and her first CD, Evidentemente non abito a San Francisco (Clearly I don't live in San Francisco), gained notable interest from the Italian music press.
+Violetta Beauregarde started by performing several concerts in Italy and Europe, and her first CD, Evidentemente non abito a San Francisco (Apparently I don't live in San Francisco), gained notable interest from the Italian music press.
 Her second record, Odi Profanum Vulgus et Arceo, has been released by Temporary Residence Limited as of September 2006.
 The record had some positive international recognition, and Beck notably ranked it second among his favourite records of 2006.

 Violetta Beauregarde's music has been likened to that of Kid 606 or Atari Teenage Riot.
 It is composed with eclectic and often do-it-yourself music instrumentation, over which she screams her lyrics.
 Her live shows are notable for a degree of attitude and for shock acts such as throwing lamb heads in the crowd.

-Non musical activities
+Other activities

-She became first famous in the Italian musical scene also for having been the first Italian model for SuicideGirls under the nickname of Aiki.
+Gauri became first famous in the Italian musical scene also for having been the first Italian model for SuicideGirls under the nickname of Aiki.